Time to read: 4 mins

 There are lots of products on the market to help you look after your pet’s mouth, from additives for their water and food to prescription diets specifically for dental care.

-At some point in your pet’s life they may need to undergo a general anesthetic for a dental procedure and although this may be worrying for you it is all part of looking after your furry friend’s health.
+At some point in your pet’s life they may need to undergo a general anaesthetic for a dental procedure and although this may be worrying for you it is all part of looking after your furry friend’s health.
 A healthy pet starts with healthy teeth and gums!
+Find out more about how insurance can help to cover your pet’s dental treatment costs.

 For more information or just to speak to one of our RCVS registered Veterinary Nurses, please call the Scratch & Patch Careline – 0333 332 1926